scacela/oci-ndrives-mnodes/README.md

 - edit vars.tf with your variables
 - create a file for your environment variables with extension .sh in the same directory as vars.tf and populate it with TF\_VAR\_ variables.
 For example:
 <pre>
-export TF_VAR_compartment_ocid=&ltcompartment ocid where non-bastion nodes exist and where block volume(s) will be deployed&gt export TF_VAR_region=&ltregion identifier of region where Terraform actions will be implemented&gt export TF_VAR_ssh_private_key_bastion=$(cat &ltbastion node private ssh key&gt) export TF_VAR_ssh_private_key_non_bastion=$(cat &ltnon-bastion node private ssh key&gt)
+export TF_VAR_compartment_ocid=&ltocid of compartment where non-bastion nodes exist and where block volume(s) will be deployed&gt export TF_VAR_region=&ltregion identifier of region where Terraform actions will be implemented&gt export TF_VAR_ssh_private_key_bastion=$(cat &ltbastion node private ssh key&gt) export TF_VAR_ssh_private_key_non_bastion=$(cat &ltnon-bastion node private ssh key&gt)